 2. Maintain your regular diet the day of.

 Many people make the mistake of fasting the day of Thanksgiving to make way for the copious amounts of calories at the feast.
-Make breakfast easy and stock up on the South Beach Farmstand Garden & Cheese Omelet.
+Make breakfast easy and stock up on the Garden Veggie & Cheese Omelet from South Beach Diet.
 It’s a better idea to stick to your routine by eating your regular meals as you normally would.
 Eat breakfast the morning of, and depending on when you eat the famous Turkey meal, you may need to sneak in another small snack.
-You can bring a South Beach Diet meal bar with you to stash as a healthy option in place of any unnecessary appetizers, chips or drinks before the meal.
+You can bring a South Beach Diet meal bar with you to stash as a smart option in place of any unnecessary appetizers, chips or drinks before the meal.
 Sticking with your normal diet schedule will deter you from overeating during dinner, so you can stick to sensible portions without the urge to eat in excess.

-Instead of skipping dessert this year to make peace with your diet demons, satisfy your sweet tooth with a healthy option instead of reaching for the notorious diet pitfalls of pie and ice cream.
-Break out the tasty and satisfying Dark Chocolate Nut snack bar from South Beach Diet for a smart, 130-calorie dessert made with savory roasted nuts and surrounded by a decadent, dark chocolate coating.
+Instead of skipping dessert this year to make peace with your diet demons, satisfy your sweet tooth with a diet-friendly option instead of reaching for the notorious diet pitfalls of pie and ice cream.
+Break out the tasty and satisfying Dark Chocolate Nut Bar from South Beach Diet for a smart, 130-calorie dessert made with savory roasted nuts and surrounded by a decadent, dark chocolate coating.